rafaelcastrocouto/foda/README.md

   [![FODA icon](https://foda-app.herokuapp.com/client/img/campaign/ico_rosh.png)][1]  [![FODA rating](https://foda-app.herokuapp.com/client/img/ratingsymbol_e10.png)][9]

-A **card game** with magical heroes, each with unique of skills and powerful abilities.
+A **card game** with magical heroes, each with unique skills and powerful abilities.

 Play for free [online in your browser][1] or check us out on the [Google play app store][11]